thewoodfish/samaritan-js-sdk/README.md

-# SamaritanOS Javascript Library
+# SamaritanDB Javascript Library

-This JS library helps web applications interface or communicate with SamaritanOS.
+This simple JS library helps web applications interface or communicate with SamaritanDB.